-It might seem like a bit of a stretch, but hear me out.
 There’s long been evidence that your oral health and your immune system are inextricably linked.
-Researchers from North Carolina State University noted how gum disease-causing bacteria can suppress your immune system’s response.
+Researchers from North Carolina State University noted how gum disease-causing bacteria could suppress your immune system’s response.
 This then makes you more vulnerable to flu viruses.
 Gum disease usually happens when there’s an excess accumulation of plaque.
 And this only really occurs when you neglect your oral hygiene.

 In a sense, taking care of your oral care can help assuage the effects of bad flu.
 Prevent it, even.
 But how does oral care prevent the flu naturally?
 And what steps can you take?